Back to Podcast Guides

 • alternating intense creative seasons with genuine recovery seasons;

-• making family, friendship, play, and wandering part of the design rather than leftovers after productivity.13
+• making family, friendship, play, and wandering part of the design rather than leftovers after productivity.

-Paul’s warning is that even beloved work can become all-consuming.
-If you only write, build, publish, coach, ship, or serve, the rest of life can become thin — and eventually the work itself becomes dull because it is no longer fed by living.13
+Paul's warning is that even beloved work can become all-consuming.
+If you only write, build, publish, coach, ship, and serve, the rest of life thins out.
+Eventually the work itself becomes dull because it is no longer fed by living.

 A simple seasonal planning question: